ILLIXR/proclamation/USAGE.md

 Here the author of a change has written some text about it.
 ```

-(If you change the template in your proclamation config file, your project can use a different markup format than Markdown.)
+(If you change the template in your Proclamation config file, your project can use a different markup format than Markdown.)

 ### References